 As well as adjustments being ignored as ‘I don’t look autistic enough’, I also feel a bit like a square peg in a round hole.
 I’ve done jobs because I took something to make the transition into adulthood and independence, something that is everyone’s aim.
 However, I have felt that a lot of the jobs I’ve done haven’t allowed me to show what I have to offer.
 A lot of the work I’ve carried out has showcased my weaknesses, as I took what I felt was open to me without going through the formal interview process.
 However, I am torn as to whether it’s best to put in place adjustments that help the autistic person fit the job or find a job that fits the autistic person.

 I decided not to go into the NHS permanently as I felt that I wasn’t capable of the demands of the job.
 I was unsure whether it wasn’t something that showcased my weaknesses too much or whether I would have been able to manage with adjustments.
 After finishing with the NHS, I left to volunteer around Europe to improve my language skills and rethink my career direction.
 Before trying out work in NHS podiatry clinics, I’d considered filming.
 My idea had been to potentially train as a foot health practitioner or a podiatrist (a job where I could help others) and use this to support my film work.
 When I returned from my volunteering around Europe, I talked to a friend and found out he ran a film meetup; I joined and decided to temp/freelance while learning how to film.
 I joined temping agencies and freelanced as an EFL writer and EFL teacher.
 Around 2018 I lost work due to changes in contracts and the closure of the company for which I worked.
-I went to the jobcentre, and they sent me to the Shaw Trust; within a few months, I managed to find a few bits of temp work.
-The Shaw Trust is linked to the DWP, so if you get paid, they get notified, and you get kicked off the program.
+I went to the jobcentre, and they sent me to a government funded programme but there were so many criteria that I found it impossible to justify staying on and didn’t feel I could be support, I felt the staff cared but they were constrained by the DWP’s criteria in terms of offering services.
+The programme is linked to the DWP, so if you get paid, they get notified, and you get kicked off the program.
 I also looked into applying for a business grant which disabled self-employed people have access to, I found out that you’re given money; however, they specify how money can be spent.
 You can spend the money from a business grant on software, for example, but not a laptop I felt was paternalistic.
 The scheme decides what’s best for the client; they don’t trust the client to put forward their case for how they spend the money.

 I have very little stability in terms of employment.
 I managed to get some stable income, but through connections, no going through the interview process, I dreed to think about what would happen if that option wasn’t available!
 Due to the inability to get through an interview, I was pre COVID temping to either build up enough skills to get noticed by someone or work as self-employed.